Reliability vs. Validity – Understanding the Differences

 Incorporating Reliability vs. Validity

 Methodology – How did you design your study to ensure the reliability vs. validity of the instruments used?
-This includes the number of samples, environmental conditions, sample preparation, and measurement methodologies.
+This includes the number of samples, environmental conditions, sample preparation, and measurement methodologies as well.

 Results – Include these numbers with your primary findings if you have calculated reliability vs. validity.